 How to Iron on Backing for Embroidery

-There are many different brands of backing, but I like using Tender Touch backing by Sulky.
+There are many different backing brands, but I like using Tender Touch backing by Sulky.